mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2014-03-10-jen-f-portrait.md

 ---
-layout: work
+layout: media
 title: "Twinkling lights from Paris"
-description: "PaperFaces portrait of a Jen F. drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of a Jen F. drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-jen-f-lg.jpg
   thumb: paperfaces-jen-f-150.jpg